lmc2179/lmc2179.github.io/drafts/parachute.md

 * what are the key entities? key interactions? main dashes?
 * roadmap? where is it, where does it come from, how are priorities set?

-### DS/Data team

-sentence. profiling too

-* what are the data sources?
-* are they prod, dw?
-* are data analysts central or embedded?
-* how are definitions codified? how is code shared? which metrics are well-covered by data? freshness? docs?
-* repo? model/system observability?
-* how do you track project progress? sprints?

 ### Engineering/ops